Last Updated on

 I was aware of the fear she was offering me to carry by believing those two words.
 I was also aware of the powerlessness and insecurity I would feel if I accepted her assigned victim role.
 From that victim point of view, her hero role would look comforting, and therefore tempting.
+I could leave my fearful state that she attempted to put into me and move into feeling safe.
 The problem with this nifty package is that I knew the price.
 For the comfort of her being my hero, I first had to accept the fear.

 Learning Your Role In Life

 One of the consequences of habitually applying these roles to our selves, and others, is that we need some kind of villain in order to keep our hero myths alive.
 Military war heroes need evil doers.
 Police officers need criminals.
 Trial attorneys need bad guys to punish.
-Politicians need victims in order to justify their actions as good, right, and heroic.
+Politicians need criminals, other countries, immigrants, and other politicians to cast as villains.
+Then we can be the victims of those evil people that they will save us from.
+They then present themselves as good, right, and heroic.

 By the time we are adults we apply the opinion, “good person” or “bad person” to a human being.
 The simplest part of our mind craves a simple answer to complex human situations.
 Our self-hero image tells us we are right about our assessment, and we feel good about our judgment of others.